How to freeze fresh parsley. Quick and easy tips to save your fresh parsley in the freezer so you can use it throughout the winter.

 Since I’m in California, I have a lot of things growing year round.
 My two plants of parsley are going crazy right now, but instead of letting the older leaves turn yellow, I keep picking the leaves and freezing it.
-This ensures me that I won’t run out of parsley for my pasta sauces, soups and other cooked dishes (frozen parsley isn’t really useful in other dishes which call for the fresh version).
+This ensures me that I won’t run out of parsley.
+I use it for my pasta sauces, soups and other cooked dishes (frozen parsley isn’t really useful in other dishes which call for the fresh version).

 Just wash the parsley leaves, and either spin them in a salad spinner and/or dry with paper towel.
 Next, chop the parsley to your liking.
 I use a knife or mezzaluna type chopper (I don’t like mine chopped too finely).